We are pleased to report that to date, all of our homes are safe and free from any cases of COVID-19.

 We will continue to closely monitor our homes and services to ensure we have comprehensive screening measures for all those that enter our homes, and the highest levels of infection control.
 We are following the advice of infectious diseases experts, and continuing guidelines disseminated by state and federal governments.

-The Victorian experience has shown that frequent and open communication is key to allaying any concerns or questions families have during this difficult time.
+The interstate experience has shown that frequent and open communication is key to allaying any concerns or questions families have during this difficult time.
 We will continue to communicate with all of our residents, families and staff on an on-going basis to ensure that all parties are apprised of our circumstances and arrangements.
-Should you have any concerns, please feel free to contact us via our ‘contact us’ page.
+Should you have any concerns, please feel free to contact us via our ‘contact us’ page or send an email to firstname.lastname@example.org.

 Below is a list of Frequently Asked Questions to provide you with additional information on the current status of our arrangements to protect from COVID-19.